-Meet our core staff members, specialist instructors, board of trustees, and advisory committee:
+Meet our core staff, specialist instructors, board of trustees, and advisory committee:

 S T A F F

 Alexis Burgess (he/him) is a literary agent at Park & Fine in NYC.
 He spent the first half of his adult life doing philosophy.
 He was an undergrad at Harvard and then earned his PhD from Princeton.
 As a professor, Alexi taught at Stanford for nearly a decade, and held visiting appointments at schools like NYU, Pomona College, and UCLA.
 He's been volunteer tutor of the month at 826LA, a counselor at the Ross Young Scholars Program in mathematics, and led courses at Urban Homeschoolers.

 Ana Herrejón has her BA from UC Berkeley, and is currently doing graduate work in Human Services at Antioch University.
 She was a longtime staff member at Taking the Reins, a youth empowerment program in Atwater Village.
 As part of Alcove, Ana strives to support kids to set educational goals for themselves that will ultimately help them become strong individuals who will contribute to their communities.